roipoussiere/cadquery-server/README.md

 - `/json?m=box`: returns the model as a threejs json object.
 Used internally to retrieve the model.
 - `/html?m=box`: returns a static html page that doesn't require the CadQuery Server running.

+### Using with VSCode

-Note: In VSCode, the web page can be displayed within the IDE using LivePreview extension (ctrl+shift+P -> Simple Browser: Show).
-This way you can use VSCode debugging tools.
+The web page can be displayed within VSCode IDE using [LivePreview extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.live-server):

+1. install the LivePreview VSCode extension;
+2. `ctrl+shift+P` -> *Simple Browser: Show*;
+3. update the url according to your running CadQuery server instance (ie. `127.0.0.1:5000`).

 ## About